ArteomBalanuta/java-chat/README.md

 2020-06-11 - server working poc, may be used via netcat, telnet :)
 2020-06-12 - gui terminal window has been adde (poc)

+2020-08-00 - fixes, refactor,
+             Diffie-Hellman key exchange support has been added.